RankquantRQ

 Reading the spread — where taglines come from

-R1, R2, and R3 are three views of the same product.
-When they agree, the product is simple to describe.
-When they diverge, the divergence itself is the story, and that's what our on-card taglines express.
+The global, in-cohort and AI-adjusted percentiles are three views of the same number.
+When they agree, the item is simple to describe.
+When they diverge, the divergence itself is the story, and that is what our on-card taglines express.
+Every pattern below is a statement about peer group or sample size — the only two things that can move these three figures apart, precisely because no reviewer is weighted above another.

 Spread patternWhat it meansTagline style

-R1 high, R1-cohort much higherExceptional relative to its price peers; less dominant globally."Best in its price class; more moderate globally."
+Global high, in-cohort much higherExceptional relative to its price peers; less dominant globally."Best in its price class; more moderate globally."

-R1 high, R1-cohort lowerStrong overall but priced into a tough cohort."A strong global performer with fierce cohort competition."
+Global high, in-cohort lowerStrong overall but priced into a tough cohort."A strong global performer with fierce cohort competition."

-All three cluster tightly above 75Universally well-regarded."Exceptional by every lens we apply."
+All three cluster tightly above 75Universally well-regarded, and well-evidenced."Exceptional by every lens we apply."

 Where degrees of freedom enter

-The full treatment, including Neffderivations for R2's weighted case, is at /theory/degrees-of-freedom/.
-The CI-floor derivation and the choice of 90% (vs. 95% or 99%) is at /theory/confidence-intervals/.
+The full treatment is at /theory/degrees-of-freedom/.
+The derivation of the published confidence floor and the choice of 90% (vs. 95% or 99%) is at /theory/confidence-intervals/.

 Editorial standard